sgsax/NetPi/README.md

 * clean out deprecated scripts

 ---

+Please see the wiki for details on implementation, installation, and configuration.

+---

+## Demonstration

 Want to see what my predecessors' iterations looked like?
 Click thumbnails below for external YouTube links.